 - British Columbia’s International Graduate Category for international graduates.

 - The Alberta Opportunity Stream for people working in the eligible occupations.

 - The International Graduate Entrepreneur Stream for Nova Scotia for recent graduates willing to start or operate their own business in Nova Scotia.

 - Consider a province that has a provincial immigration program linked to Express Entry.
 Choosing a province that has its own immigration pathways program linked to the federal Express Entry system provides greater flexibility in securing permanent residence because you would be able to easily switch to the Express Entry pool from a provincial pool if you achieve the required Comprehensive Ranking System points.

-Three Key Points for Selecting the Right City Within a Province
+Three Key Points for Selecting the Right City

 - Consider a city that is near the capital city of the province.
 Choosing a city near the provincial capital will enable you to more easily and efficiently access the bigger job market while keeping your living costs relatively low.

 - Consider a city that offers services to new immigrants.
 Choose a city that provides new immigrant supports such as classes in English and French, help with writing a Canadian or local style résumé, workshops on soft skill development, and numerous job fairs through employment centres.
 Such services ease the process of settling in Canada and enable you to pursue the core professional development you need to secure employment in the North American job market.